haushouse/bento/_works/battleCaster.md

 ## Cards

-While not in the initial brief.
-The design team felt that the current card design did not match the new UI assets and was not very legible when shrunk down to fit on the iPhone.
+While not in the initial brief, the design team felt that the current card design did not match the new UI assets and was not very legible when shrunk down to fit a mobile phone screen.

 ![](/assets/images/bc_cards-1.png)